tnrtnch/kaldata_spider/README.md

  jsonschema 4.23.0 - We validate the data type by comparing the content.json and content-validation.json files<br />

  To work properly we need to set ROBOTSTXT_OBEY to false in the settings.py file.

-# Thanks
- Feel free to leave a comment and know that I am open to criticism.
-I hope my project did not waste your time.